fedimint/fedimint.org/docs/FAQs/Backups.md

-# Backups
+# How do backups work?

 :::caution
 This Guide is being actively worked on!
 :::

-The backup process in
+The backup process in Fedimint is out of scope of the main scope of the protocol and is likely to differ depending on the particular federation.

 ## How are user backups and recoveries managed?